DanielCamSan/Practica6_sistemas_inteligentes/README.md

         • The schedules can be without a speaker, this depends in the quantity of speakers Then after redined all the definitions i start to change my code to this new version that i'm sure that will work, in order to do that i made my new class diagram (/images/redifined_class_diagram).

 I start to make my automated domain generator, to make it easy the test.
-Is really important understand that i will going to have a domain of speakers with only a conference, but can appear up to 5 times in it
+Is really important understand that i will going to have a domain of speakers with only a conference, but can appear up to 5 times in it, once i made that i generate my list of nodes(variables), i give all them a value in his day and hour, and make the relations beetwen his neighbours.
+Then i implement the backtrack alforithm

 ## 3. Experiments & Results